LiamJCates/Programming-Notes/C/extern.md

 }

 The extern keyword applies to C variables (data objects) and C functions.
 Basically, the extern keyword extends the visibility of the C variables and C functions.
-That’s probably the reason why it was named extern.

 Declaration of a variable or function simply declares that the variable or function exists somewhere in the program, but the memory is not allocated for them.
 The declaration of a variable or function serves an important role–it tells the program what its type is going to be.
 In case of function declarations, it also tells the program the arguments, their data types, the order of those arguments, and the return type of the function.